Bobbin Lace and Other Hobbies

 Seed Bead Strawberry

 This unseasonal Strawberry was a little diversion for me.
 A change of pace to use big, coloured threads and play about with beads.
-The challenge came in finding the right size crochet hook to first the right size to catch one pair of threads to draw through the seed bead, and secondly to go through the center of the seed beads.
+The challenge came in finding the right size crochet hook the right size to catch one pair of threads to draw through the seed bead, and secondly to go through the center of the seed beads.
 My seed beads were from a random bag so I don't know what size they counted as but the were on the larger size for seed beads.
 The thread was a magenta crochet thread, the nearest I could get to a proper red but it paired up nicely with the soft peridot green I had.

 The 'pin under four' or 'two pair edge' makes it easier to sew the green leaves to the top but a standard two pairs twisted about the pin is still acceptable.